 The simulations are part of the simulation coursepack that you must purchase.
 The simulation coursepack cannot be shared as each student needs to be able to access the simulation at the same time.
-In addition, you will participate in two exercises (5.0%):
+In addition, you will participate in two exercises (2.5%):

-1) Allocating a kidney to understand decision-making and the power of persuasion, and 2) A two-part negotiation exercise to hone or develop your skills.
+- 1) Allocating a kidney to understand decision-making and the power of persuasion, and - 2) A two-part negotiation exercise to hone or develop your skills.

 Information about these and any other exercises will be provided on the Brightspace course site.
 You will receive an individual score for participating in the simulations and exercises and in the case of Mount Everest, you will also receive a team score.
 You will be required to submit a no more than one-page reflection after each simulation and exercise.

-Final Exam, 2 0.0 %
+Final Exam, 20.0%

-There will be an open book take home final exam that will be released at noon on Monday, May 9th and is due Tuesday May 17th, at, or before, 11:55 pm eastern standard time.
+There will be an open book take home final exam that will be released at 8:25pm on Wednesday, December 14th and is due Friday, December 23rd at, or before, 11:55 pm eastern standard time.